Frequently Asked Questions

 What do I need to know as a First Time Burner?

-- Survival Guide: Required reading each year!
+- Survival Guilde: Required reading each year!

-- Water: Burning Man takes place in a desert so plan accordingly.
-The formula for how much water you need for drinking, cleaning, and showering is roughly 1.5 gallons per person per day.
-So for the mathematically challenged in camp that would be:
+The formula for how much water you need for drinking, cleaning, and showering is roughly

 - 1 person + 3 days on playa = about 4.5 gal